-- 1 The separator between multiple identifiers is a dash (-). - If you want to modify the aggregation level and sequence, you can specify up to three identifiers (id1 to id3) of those listed in Table 5.
+• If you want to modify the aggregation level and sequence, you can specify up to three identifiers (id1 to id3) of those listed in Table 4.
 The number of identifiers determines the aggregation level, and the sequence of identifiers determines the aggregation sequence.
 Multiple identifiers are separated by a dash (-).
 Note that some identifiers have no effect if the input data was collected with a short record format (where extensive IFCID header information is omitted).